allan-tulane/sp23-recitation-01-mbookamer/README.md

 **TODO: add your timing results here**

-- [ ] 9.
+- [ x] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?
+This does match my empirical running times because the time to binary search takes less time once n tends towards infinity.

 **TODO: your answer goes here**

-- [ ] 10.
+- [ x] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? worst case is $n$$k$.
   + For binary search? worst case is log_2 ($\Theta(n^2)$ $k$ $n$)
-  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? ////
+  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? if if k>$(n^2)/n-log(n)$, then this will be more efficient because worst case of linear search would be $O(n)$.